White Sox vs. Royals Player Props Betting Odds

 |0

-- Bobby Witt Jr. has 36 hits with five doubles, four triples, six home runs, eight walks and 15 RBI.
-He's also stolen 10 bases.
+- Salvador Perez has 39 hits with nine doubles, seven home runs, nine walks and 21 RBI.

 |Opponent